Flying in New Zealand

 Haere Mai!
 Welcome to New Zealand

-Our laws may be different to what you are used to so please read this to find out about flying legally and safely.
+Our laws may be different to what you are used to so please read on to find out about flying legally and safely.

-• International IPPI – Parapro or Safe Pro 3 or above, with no supervision requirements.
-IPPI cards must be with a current national licence.
+International IPPI – Parapro or Safe Pro or above, with no supervision requirements.
+IPPI cards must be accompanied with a current national licence.

-• Recognised National Licences: (IPPI not required but helpful)
+Recongised National Licences: (IPPI not required, but helpful)

 • Australia – PG3 or above.